yonglehou/api-gateway/README.md

  * `/healthcheck`: Returns 200 status code on success.
 Checks to see that the helios heartbeat responds as expected.
- * `/service/(.*)`: Proxies requests to the service load balancers.
+ * `/(.*)`: Proxies requests to the services.
 See below for more details regarding the access token handling.
+And routing mechanism

 If the `access_token` cookie exists and is not empty then an attempt will be